Hichem-E/npi_data_extractor/README.md

 # data_extraction.ipynb

-This notebook just walks through extracting the data quickly, and some code blocks to visualize details about the dataset
+This notebook walks through the data extraction method in a secton format and has code to visualize details regarding the dataset

 # app.py